frankc60/jpretty/README.md

 //invalid
 //jpretty will not accept json surrounded by double quotes
-// ?? since v.1.1 all inputs will work.
+// ?? since v.1.1 all input styles will work.
 ```